 Seeking Perfection this Christmas

-As a child Isobel (Alicia Witt) yearned to have a traditional Christmas, unfortunately her highly organized mum liked the perfection of an artificial tree and minimal decorations so she never got it.
-25 years later and having discovered the Christmas list she wrote as a child of all things she wanted to make her vision of a perfect Christmas she decides that for their Christmas vacation she will head to the most perfect Christmas town with her fashion designer boyfriend Brett (Peter Benson).
-Except with Brett having to delay his holiday due to business Isobel goes alone to start things and create her perfect Christmas.
-It is there that she meets local nice guy Jamie (Gabriel Hogan) who ends up helping to give her the Christmas experience she yearns for.
+As a child Isobel (Alicia Witt - I'm Not Ready for Christmas) yearned to have a traditional Christmas, unfortunately her highly organized mum liked the perfection of an artificial tree and minimal decorations so she never got it.
+25 years later and having discovered the Christmas list she wrote as a child of all things she wanted to make her vision of a perfect Christmas she decides that for their Christmas vacation she will head to the most perfect Christmas town with her fashion designer boyfriend Brett (Peter Benson - Stolen Dreams).
+Except with Brett having to delay his holiday due to business Isobel goes alone to start creating her perfect Christmas.
+It is there that she meets local nice guy Jamie (Gabriel Hogan - Last Chance for Christmas) who ends up helping to give her the Christmas experience she yearns for.
 But how long can Isobel's perfect Christmas last when both her mum and Brett turn up.

-As such we have a lot of familiar elements to "Christmas List" with the central storyline of course being the whole romantic part as of course Isobel falls for nice guy Jamie despite already having a boyfriend.
-But what we get is the humour of Isobel trying to create her vision of a perfect Christmas and learning that Christmas doesn't have to be perfect and it is all about enjoying it.
-It isn't in the least bit complicated but it is full of fun moments from her order obsessed mum turning up who for Christmas is all about things being perfect as well, but a different sort of perfect.
-I could go on but basically the whole movie is about learning that sometimes things don't need to be perfect or planned.
+As such we have a lot of familiar elements to "Christmas List" with the central storyline of course being the whole romantic part as Isobel inevitably falls for nice guy Jamie despite already having a boyfriend.
+But what we get is the humour of Isobel trying to create her vision of a perfect Christmas and learning that Christmas doesn't have to be perfect but is about enjoying it.
+None of which is in the least bit complicated but it is full of fun scenes from her order obsessed mum turning up who for Christmas is all about things being perfect as well, but a different sort of perfect.
+I could go on but basically the whole movie is about learning that sometimes things don't need to be perfect or planned to be special.

 What this all boils down to is that "Christmas List" is certainly a fun Christmas movie with a lot of comedy whilst it also has a message when it comes to not worrying about perfection.
 But for me this isn't one of those classic Hallmark Christmas movies which you look forward to watching each year.